Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/ccfraud/` to match your setup.

-    :closed_lock_with_key: This demo supports [encryption at rest](../concepts/confidentiality.md), the preprocessing will consume and generate encrypted data (you need to have enabled confidentiality in the previous step).
+    :closed_lock_with_key: Optional: this demo can support [encryption at rest](../concepts/confidentiality.md), the preprocessing can consume and generate encrypted data (you need to have enabled confidentiality in the previous step).
 To turn this on:

     - check out the `confidentiality` section in the config file in `examples/pipelines/ccfraud/config.yaml` and set `enable:true`
     - modify your key vault name to match with the base name you used during provisioning (ex: `kv-{basename}`).